CurveDocs/curve-docs/docs/stableswap-ng_exchange/pools/metapool.md

 !!! description "`StableSwap.exchange_received(i: int128, j: int128, _dx: uint256, _min_dy: uint256, _receiver: address) -> uint256:`"

     !!!danger
-        `exchange_received` will revert if the pool contains a rebasing asset.
-A pool that contains a rebasing token should have an asset_type of 2.
-If this is not the case, the pool is using an incorrect implementation, and rebases can be stolen.
+        The `exchange_received` function will revert if the pool contains a rebasing asset.
+A pool that holds a rebasing token must have an asset_type of 2.
+If this is not the case, the pool is operating with an incorrect implementation, **potentially allowing rebases to be stolen**!

     Function to exchange `_dx` amount of coin `i` for coin `j`, receiving a minimum amount of `_min_dy`.
-This is done **without actually transferring the coins into the pool**.
+This is done **without actually transferring the coins into the pool yourself**.
 The exchange is based on the change in the balance of coin `i`, eliminating the need to grant approval to the contract.
+See [more](../pools/overview.md#exchange_received).

     Returns: amount of output coin received (`uint256`).